 - to engage communities in Brooklyn and Greater New York City through public programs.

 ISCP strives to establish a global network of exemplary artists and curators and to provide them with support for producing new work.
 Tailored for professional growth, the program serves as an active mediator, creating visibility and immersion for its residents in New York City.
 ISCP’s programming hybrid is conceived to facilitate dialogue and collaboration.
-Three integrated activity areas: the Residency Program, Exhibition Program and Participatory Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through a diverse range of international perspectives.
+Integrated activity areas including the Residency Program, Exhibition Program, ISCP Talks and Off-Site Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through a diverse range of international perspectives.